wp-plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 == Changelog ==

+= 0.1.7 =

+* Changed the plugin priority, so that it shows up as late as possible on the <head> tag, and it won't be override by another plugin's Open Graph implementation, because other plugins usually don't allow to disable the tags.
+If you want to keep a specific tag from another plugin, you can just disable that tag on this plugin options.

 = 0.1.6 =

 * Settings link now shows up on the plugins list
 * Small fix to ensure admin functions only are running when on the admin interface
 * Some admin options now only show up when the tag is set to be included

 = 0.1.5 =